liquidctl/liquidctl/docs/asus-rog-ryujin-guide.md

 For example pump duty values below 20% result in relatively small changes in pump speed.

+Speeds of the fans connected to the AIO fan controller depend on the fans themselves.

-A mapping of duty values to pump and fan speeds:
+A mapping of duty values to pump and embedded fan speeds:

 | Duty (%) | Pump speed (rpm) | Embedded fan speed (rpm) |
 |:---:|:---:|:---:|